 This is honestly one of the easiest most simple yet decadent looking and tasting chia pudding parfaits ever.
 It is pure comfort food at its best!
-The chia soaked in coconut milk gives the creamiest mouthfeel along with the sweet and sour berries and warming spices makes for a deliciously nutritious and grounding breakfast, or side.
-We make these early in the week and pop them out of the fridge when required.
+I serve these up with brekky, brunch or for dessert with family and friends – I love how versatile they are!
+The chia soaked in coconut milk gives the creamiest mouthfeel and pairs well with the sweet and sour one ingredient berry compote.

 Unlike other puddings with dates, honey, maple syrup and all kinds of sugar this one won’t spike your blood sugar!
 In fact, I am not using ANY additional sweetener at all allowing the coconut cream/ milk and the berries to work their sweet magic – it’s truly the perfect combination.
 Chia seeds contain omega 3 plant based alpha-linolenic (ALA’s) along with fiber to not only slow the release of glucose into the blood stream, but to also feed our good gut buddies in our microbiota.
 Fiber is a super important part of the 5 to thrive (it’s actually in the last 3 of the 5) and integral for balanced blood sugar.